Fair Taxes – Fair Future: Rethinking Kelowna’s Religiously Owned Property Tax Exemptions

 Some of these religious organizations are very rich and flush with cash.

-Some of these Kelowna religious organizations fund what are essentially political causes in Canada and actively work against Human Rights – LGBTQ+ community, reproductive freedoms, dying for dignity.
+Some of these Kelowna religious organizations fund what are essentially political causes in Canada and actively work against Human Rights – LGBTQ+ community, reproductive freedoms, dying with dignity.

 Some of these Kelowna religious organizations fund religion-focused projects in foreign countries.